ichiki-san/hello-world/test.md

+Hello.
-added from the terminal. -
+This sentence is added from the terminal.
+This sentence is added from Bob's repo.
+Bye.